Features ▾

 Additional WhatsApp Security Features

-• Biometric authentication: On supported devices, you can require fingerprint or face authentication to open WhatsApp, even if your phone is already unlocked.
-This adds a layer of protection against someone who might gain temporary physical access to your phone.
+• Biometric authentication: Requires your fingerprint or face to open the WhatsApp app, even if your phone is already unlocked.

-• Disappearing messages: This feature allows users to set messages in a chat to automatically delete after a predefined period – 24 hours, 7 days, or 90 days.
-This applies only to new messages sent after the feature is enabled and is intended to enhance privacy by reducing the long-term retention of conversational data.
+• Disappearing messages: Lets you set messages in a chat to automatically delete after a predefined time – 24 hours, 7 days, or 90 days.

 Vulnerabilities, Breaches, and Real-World Incidents